hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

  - **Any**: As the name suggests.
 This will allow any text to pass.
 Basically, there will be no validation to this field.
  - **Alphabet (without whitespace)**: This can be used to capture one word entries like first names.
 Example, Bruce, Clark, Diana, etc.
  - **Alphabet (with whitespace)**: This can be used to capture multiple word entries like full names.
 Example, Bruce Wayne, Clark Kent, Diana Prince, etc.
  - **Alphanumeric (without whitespace)**: This can be used to capture Alphanumeric values without any space.
-Example, pan card number - ABCH1234N
+Example, Card number - ABCH1234N
  - **Alphanumeric (with whitespace)**: This can be used to capture Alphanumeric values containing spaces.
-Example, address in one line - 221B Baker Street, London
+Example, Address in one line - 221B Baker Street, London
  - **Fixed Length** This can be used when the text entered has to be of a specific length.
-Example, if the length validation is set to be 4, then only words of length 4 characters will be allowed like: tree, milk, etc.
+Example, if the length validation is set to be 4, then only words of length 4 characters will be allowed like tree, milk, etc.

  ![text_validation](assets/bot-builder-chat-elements/formshsl11.png)